-These coffee cupcakes have a strong coffee flavor and are topped with a toasted meringue frosting.
+These coffee cupcakes have a strong coffee flavor and are topped with a toasted marshmallow frosting.
 Serving with a donut is totally optional. 🍩

 This post was sponsored by Hamilton Beach.
 The recipe and opinions are all mine.

 Most coffee cupcakes are made to be eaten with coffee and they don’t actually taste like coffee themselves.

 My coffee cupcakes have an intense coffee flavor.
 I feel like I’ve had a cup of coffee after eating one.

 That being said, there is nothing stopping you from having a cup of coffee with your coffee cupcakes.
 In fact, I recommend it.

 I’ve been using Hamilton Beach’s FlexBrew coffee maker as our household coffee machine for years.

 I love it because it is just what the name says – super flexible!

 You can brew a whole pot with it, as shown above.
 Or, you can brew a single mug or travel bottle of coffee, as shown below.

 If you are brewing the single cup or travel bottle, you can use ground coffee or a K-Cup!
 The versatility (and ease of use with the simple buttons) is fantastic!